catrenelle/OceanTrip/README.md

 For best results, you should be level 90 with 900+GP available to you.
 In my own runs, I'm using fully pentamelded gathering gear with 973 GP (after eating Crab Cakes).
 Please note that as far as food goes, the focus should be on GP+ rather than Perception/Gathering.
 If you can do GP+ and Perception (IE: Crab Cakes or Peppered Popotoes) then you are all set!

 Please note that your success rates will vary.
 Some runs will be very low scoring, others can be very high.
 Ocean Trip has less to do with stats and everything to do with RNG.
 You can manipulate some factors, such as double hooking at the right time and instacasting when required.
+I've hit 20k points using this bot many times now, so I know it's easily accomplished.

 Ideally, you should aim for the following point values and can use this to gauge your potential success rate: